-If you read my Fall Home Tour posts two weeks ago, then you saw the paper ribbon banner dinner plate place cards that I made.
+If you read this Fall Home Tour posts, then you may remember the paper ribbon banner dinner plate place cards that I made.
 Today, I am happy to share the free printable for you to download so you can make your own.

 I used a marker to print the names on each place card, but you can use your favorite font on your computer to place the names on the banners before printing.

-How to Make Ribbon Banner Place Cards for Dinner Plates
+How to Make Ribbon Banner Place Cards for Dining Table Place Settings

 - Free printable .pdf of banners – link for download below